sm-doctor/sm-doctor.github.io/content/whitepaper/smd-methodology/index.md

 | - Adapt to complex problems (such as comorbidities and multi-factor pathogenesis)<br>- Take into account both "symptom relief" and "overall health"<br>- Flexibly respond to individual differences | - High requirements for practitioners (need to master the theories and techniques of multiple therapies)<br>- Improper integration may lead to logical conflicts or dilution of therapeutic effects<br>- Lack of a unified evaluation standard, making it difficult to quantify the effects |

 ### 4. Conclusion
-> Systemic Medicine is an embodiment of the "people-oriented" concept in the modern health field.
+> Systems Medicine is an embodiment of the "people-oriented" concept in the modern health field.
 By breaking down disciplinary boundaries, it provides more comprehensive solutions to complex problems.
 However, its success depends on the professional integration ability of practitioners and the accurate grasp of individual needs.
 In the future, it needs to be further standardized and scientific within the framework of evidence-based medicine.

 </ol>